markjmoyer/mjmoyer-ally/README.md

 * Compile SASS/SCSS into CSS
 * [Lint](http://csslint.net/) your Compiled CSS
-* [Minify] the Compiled CSS into a *.min.css file
+* [Minify] the Compiled CSS into a *.min.css file - NOT USED FOR THIS PROJECT
 * [Lint](http://jshint.com/) your JavaScript
 * [Concatenate] all of the JS into a single file
 * [Uglify] (minify) the JS into a *.min.js file

 To run your Gulp tasks, simply do the following:
     $> cd <DIRECTORY_PATH_TO_YOUR_GULPFILE.JS>
-    $> gulp
+    $> Run `gulp` command

-Once executed, Gulp will run through all of the tasks that you have configured, and will output the results for each step into the command line window.
+Once executed, Gulp will run through all of the tasks configured, and will output the results for each step into the command line window.
+A wonderful perspective.

 ### Developing with Gulp
 While developing applications and websites using Gulp, it's useful to automatically run Gulp tasks when certain files are modified.
-In this project, we use "grunt watch" to look for changes in specific files and perform Grunt build tasks when they are modified.
-For example, if you edit a *.scss file in the __/src/assets/scss/__ directory, then the watcher will automatically compile the SCSS code into CSS, then generate the file into the target distribution directory.
+In this project, we use "gulp watch" to look for changes in specific files and perform Gulp build tasks when they are modified.
+For example, if you edit a *.scss file in the __/src/assets/scss/__ directory, then the watcher will automatically compile the SCSS code into CSS, then generate the file into the target distribution __/dist/__ directory.
 When you reload your browser, your changes are immediately visible as they have been compiled and built in the background.
+Cacheing can be an issue.
+With debugger window window open, right click the refresh icon in Chrome browser and click `Empty Cache and Hard Reload`.

-In order to launch gulp watch, all you need to do is open a command-line terminal, cd to your working directory and type `gulp watch`:
+I've configured this to run the watch task only by running `gulp' not `gulp watch`.
+In order to launch gulp watch, all you need to do is open a command-line terminal, cd to your working directory and type `gulp`, `gulp watch` is not off limits:

     $> cd / into your project directory /
-    $> run `gulp watch`...
+    $> run `gulp` or `gulp watch`...
     $> Task "watch" running...
     $> Waiting for changes...

-&nbsp;

 ## Website Structure